HellBz/SCUM-Panel-Solver/README.md

-# 🧩 SCUM Panel Solver Capture
+# 🧩 SCUM Panel Solver

 A tool to automatically capture and solve the **SCUM** in-game electrical panels
 using **screenshot recognition (OCR)** and an interactive solver.